neilAzimi/CPSC_298/assignments/final_project_setup/README.md

 Implementation:
 Develop in Python for consistency and ease of integration.
 Each agent is containerized using Docker to ensure scalability and ease of deployment.
+Agent 1 is implemented as a Flask application, providing a RESTful API for fetching weather data.
 Agent 2 is implemented as a Flask application, providing a RESTful API for performing calculations.
 3.3. n8n Workflows
 Function: Orchestrate the flow between LLMs and agents, manage task delegation, and handle data routing.